Labrosh/Projects/README.md

 Projects I use to help me learn to code better.
 Hopefully, this will be full of stuff!

 ## Project 1: "Dungeon game"
-This should be a cool dungeon exploring game - I hope to learn how to make random rooms, and potentially create descriptions to match.
-Player movement and interactions will still be limited to basic text commands for now.
+Dungeon Game is a text-based adventure game where you explore a randomly generated dungeon, collect items, and try to find the exit.
+The game features random room generation, item collection, locked doors requiring keys, and clues to help you find the exit phrase.
+Player movement and interactions are performed using basic text commands.

 For more details, see the [Project1 README](./Project1/readme.md).